markuz449/COSC349-Assignment-1/README.md

 ## Rating Reviews

 Thumbs up / thumbs down for each review.
 Reviews could be rated either 'sweet' or 'sour' and could be sorted from best review to worst review.

+## Image checking

+Nugget Watch should have a way to check what the contents of the images uploaded are, making sure that no profanity is uploaded to the site.